Confidential Legal Memorandum

 The Metropolitan Opera House

-The crowning jewel.
-A 3,500-seat architectural masterpiece — the project that was to bring the entire neighborhood vision together.
+Our crowning jewel.
+A venue with 3,042 fixed seats, 1,212 standing-room positions, and 358 stage-balcony seats — 4,612 total auditorium capacity — an architectural masterpiece and the project that was to bring our entire neighborhood vision together.

 04